 Okay, that’s not a very good ode – but you get the point.
 When you’re planning a candy buffet, it’s important that you give your treat bags the attention they deserve.
 Not only do these oft-ignored disposable vessels have to be strong enough to lug a potentially lethal amount of sugar, they have to do it while staying true to the aesthetics of your party or wedding.

-Lucky for you, we know our way around a candy buffet.
+Lucky for you, we know our way around getting the candy for candy buffet perfection.
 And in our opinion, that gives us the authority to tell you what candy bags you should use as inspiration.
 So here are some of our favorites.
 They’re cool, they’re cost effective and you should totally steal them as inspiration for your wedding.

 1. Tiffany Favor Bags